You won’t be able to resist these ginger ale cocktails!

 Not too long ago, people would drink plain old, non-alcoholic ginger ale, and it was known as a horse’s neck, though I don’t know why.

-A buck comes from this, adding citrus and a spirit.
+A buck comes from this, adding citrus and liquor.
 The name is suggestive of a horse bucking, as in, this drink has a kick.

-Traditional buck cocktails used brandy, which was readily available and pretty cheap to buy.
+Traditional buck cocktails used brandy, which was a cheap & readily available ingredient at the time.